 Four-Year Graduation Rate

-Students at the College of Pharmacy are well positioned to graduate in four years, with strong support from faculty members, advisers and administrators.
+Students at the College of Pharmacy are well positioned to graduate in four years, with strong support from faculty members, advisors and administrators.

-College of Pharmacy students seeking residencies have matched at a rate of nearly 80 percent for five straight years, compared to a national average of 55 to 60 percent.
-The college’s success in placing residents reflects its emphasis on preparation through the pre-residency track, which has created a roadmap for students to achieve a successful match.
+Our college’s success in placing residents reflects our emphasis on preparation through the Pre-Residency track, which has created a roadmap for students to achieve a successful match.

 USC ASHP Match Rate